HKpowerStudio

 We can’t take our stuff with us…what we leave behind is part of our legacy.

-Have you ever thought about what your legacy is?
-What have you enjoyed or done throughout your life that others might remember of you?
-This might be something you want to sit down and take notes on.
+Have you ever considered your legacy?
+What have you enjoyed or done that others might remember about you?
+You might want to sit down and take notes on this.
 Quickly journaling or taking a mental inventory of your life journey might include memorable moments, special people, collections and objects, and more.
-Here are some questions that will help you consider not just the stuff but what’s been most valuable to you over your lifetime.
+Here are some questions that will help you consider the stuff and what’s been most valuable to you over your lifetime.

 Did you write, keep scrapbooks or take photos?